GorlikItsMe/GorlikItsMe/README.md

 ## Stats
-Not all because I work lots of in company git systems.
+Not all because I work a lot in company git systems.

 Top Languages       |  Github Stats :-------------------------:|:-------------------------: